THE STAR

 she discovers within herself

 and in others.
+Despite all

 that happens, her pure